confluentinc/ksql/design-proposals/klip-27-enhanced-udf-configuration-options.md

 ## Documentation Updates

-The current documentation regarding configuration options for custom UDFs isn't overly specific but of course needs to be updated accordingly. **It's important to be very clear and call out the dropped support of the `_global_` configuration scope which leads to a breaking change for upgrading/migrating worklods.**
+The current documentation regarding configuration options for custom UDFs isn't overly specific but of course needs to be updated accordingly. **It's important to be very clear and call out the dropped support of the `_global_` configuration scope which leads to a breaking change for upgrading/migrating workloads.**

 ## Compatibility Implications